Hamster cage: Sand bath

-All hamsters need a sand bath to groom themselves.
+All hamsters need a sand bath to groom themselves, as they should never be bathed in water.
 The sand keeps their fur clean, and digging in sand helps to maintain their claws.
-Sand for a sand bath should be fine, but not dusty.
-Reptile sand can be used as long as it does not contain calcium or any other additive.
-Other examples are play sand or chinchilla bath sand.
+Sand for a sand bath should be fine, but not dusty, with no added dyes or chemicals.
+Reptile sand can be used as long as it does not contain calcium or any other additives.
+Another option is sanitized children's play sand.
 Some hamsters will also use their sand bath as a litter box.

 Other toys

 Like all other rodents, a hamster's teeth grow throughout its lifetime.
 As such, they need chew toys for proper dental care.
 Salt licks and mineral chews contain dangerous chemicals that are toxic for hamsters.
 Hamster owners must provide hardwood chews to prevent the hamster's teeth from growing too long, causing pain, disfigurement, and possible death.

 Unsafe hamster supplies

 Hamster balls

 Hamster balls are small, hollow spheres intended to allow hamsters to safely exercise outside of their cage.
 They are generally made of transparent plastic, contain air holes, and have a removable lid.
-TVT warns that hamster balls can be hazardous, as hamsters can not free themselves from the ball, and they cannot control its speed or direction.
+TVT, the German veterinary association for animal welfare, warns that hamster balls can be hazardous, as hamsters cannot free themselves from the ball, and they cannot control its speed or direction.
 While in a hamster ball, especially a transparent one, hamsters cannot meet their natural instinct to take cover.
 Hamster balls may bang into walls or fall from raised surfaces, causing injury to the hamster.
 The small ventilation slots may not provide sufficient air supply for the hamster.
 TVT considers hamster balls to be dangerous, and they do not recommend them for any small mammal.